raphaelmansuy/tutorials/07_agent/11_chapter.md

 **Problem**: Trying to build one agent that does everything.

 **Solution**: Embrace specialization.
-Each agent should excel at one specific task.
+Each agent should excel at one specific task

 ```python
 # ❌ DON'T: One agent for everything